gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 #### Code formatting: Line highlighting

-You may also choose in include line highlighting in your code snippets, using the following keywords inline in the snippet:
+You may also choose to include line highlighting in your code snippets, using the following keywords inline in the snippet:

 ##### `highlight-line`: highlights the current line